FAQs - Theatre

 The number of students who audition fluctuates every year.
-Traditionally, the theatre department has auditioned approximately 1,000 students for performance majors and admits 26 for the B.F.A. in musical theatre, 14 for the B.F.A. in acting, and 35 for the B.A. in theatre arts: performance and practices program.
-Theatre production (stage management, design and technical design and management) aims to accept 21 students out of 50 applicants for this program.
+Traditionally, the theatre department auditions over 1,000 students for performance majors and admits 26 for the B.F.A. in musical theatre, 14 for the B.F.A. in acting, and 35 for the B.A. in theatre arts: performance and practices program.
+Theatre production (stage-management, design and technical design and management) aims to admit 25 students for this program.

 The duration of each audition varies depending on the number of candidates.
 Students should plan to be on campus all day.

 Students cannot audition for both musical theatre and acting.
 Students must pick one concentration.